Meet Alex Caspero

 If you are looking for a dip, then I’d recommend making the avocado salsa verde recipe as it’s thicker and clings better to a tortilla chip or vegetables.
 However, all of the versions are great for dipping!

-The raw version is my favorite to use in enchiladas as it takes just minutes to put together and bakes in the oven, further bringing out the delicious flavor.
+The raw version is my favorite in enchiladas as it takes just minutes to put together and bakes in the oven, further bringing out the delicious flavor.
 You can also drizzle this tomatillo salsa anywhere you normally enjoy salsa!

 Yes, if you don’t have a food processor, you can make it in the blender.